tedhinklater/Jellypane/README.md

 ```

-Or use this version if you don't want the scroll-snap feature (Firefox is great but Jellyfin Media Player really does not like it, for example)
+Or use the version below if you don't want the scroll-snap feature (browsers are great but JMP really does not like it, for example)

 ```css